SolarNetwork/sn-cli/README.md

  * stream datum from SolarFlux
  * and more!
 See the [documentation](https://solarnetwork.github.io/sn-cli/) for more information.

+# Get

+Download the [latest release](https://github.com/SolarNetwork/sn-cli/releases), either as an executable binary for your operating system or an executable Java JAR you can run anywhere you have Java 21+ installed.

 # Logging

 Logging can be enabled by creating an `application.yml` file in your working directory.
 You can then